nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 (Steps 7.1 to 7.6) The user argument of the `PlanList#createAndAddPlan(userArgument)` method is split to obtain the name of the plan to create.
 Before adding the plan, this method will call the `PlanList#checkForExistingPlanName(userPlanNameInput)` to ensure all plan names are unique in the application.
-If the plan to create contains an existing plan name, an `InvalidPlanException` will be thrown.
+If the plan to create is an existing plan name, an `InvalidPlanException` will be thrown.
 <br><br>
 (Steps 7.7 to 7.14) The user argument of the `PlanList#createAndAddPlan(userArgument)` method is split to obtain the number of workouts to be added into the new plan.
 Before adding the